contao/docs-archive/manual/en/01-Installation.md

 ## Installing Contao

 First of all, download the [latest Contao archive][1] and extract it on your local computer.
-Move the files into the `htdocs` folder of your local XAMPP installation or upload them to your server with an FTP program (we recommend using [WinSCP][2]).
+Move the files into the `htdocs` folder of your local installation (e.g. XAMPP) or upload them to your server with an FTP program (we recommend using [WinSCP][2]).
 Depending on your server configuration, the public folder is most likely called `htdocs`, `httpdocs`, `html` or `public_html`